azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![On the Service Bus namespace screen, Shared Access polices is selected from the left menu and the + Add button is highlighted in the toolbar.](media/image85.png "Azure Shared Access policies blade")

-    - For the New Policy Name, enter `ChatConsole`
+    - For the New Policy Name, enter `ChatConsole`.

     - In the list of claims, check **Send** and **Listen** claims.